A medical company working on a device used for a patient with brain injury.

 The Design Engineer quickly models this enclosure, but the overall size of the enclosure, as well as the location and size of the cutouts, were difficult to determine from the first information provided.
 There were no technical drawings or dimensioned datasheets to provide the necessary dimensions.
 The customer sent Toolless the component; from there the designer would model the component and then model the enclosure around it.
 All the necessary dimensions were manually taken upon receiving the components.
 This is the result:

 Addressing the important items / geometry: the overall dimensions and location of two protrusions the customer needed access to.

 The designer pointed out that the component would fit snug between the two side walls and be held horizontally once there was a nut added to the threaded component.
 However, there should be something to hold the component securely horizontally as well.
 After discussion with the customer, we added additional brackets (seen below) to the top portion of the enclosure.

 We used the “L” design to make the brackets stronger, prevent bending, and ensure good contact with the inside component.

 Two more requirements were then added by the customer.
 He needed to make it a little more difficult to open the enclosure and he also needed the user to be able to read the FCC information on the installed component.

 First we added two tabs and researched security screws to use and then added an acrylic window on the bottom to provided visibility to the FCC information.

-The customer received the first prototype and was pleased with the fit of the component and general design of the enclosure.
-In order to meet the end user’s specific needs (more robust, more medical look), it was decided to change the material of the enclosure to 1/8” Light Gray Boltaron.
+The customer received the first prototype.
+They were happy with the fit of the component and the general design of the enclosure.
+In order to meet the end user’s specific needs (more robust, more medical look), the material of the enclosure changed to 1/8” Light Gray Boltaron.
 This material has less of a texture and is a little thicker than the original material.